dairi256/ProjectChimera/README.md

 * (This section will be filled in later with specific steps for those interested in contributing or using the codebase.)

 **Remember:** Safety is paramount.
 While this project explores the potential of AI in cybernetic limbs, real-world applications require collaboration with qualified professionals and adherence to safety regulations.
-I am also tryig my best to fix theproblem with error handling capabilities, I am open to ideas.
+I am also trying my best to fix theproblem with error handling capabilities, I am open to ideas.